Ezmoth/Converter/README.md

-# My (if I remember correctly) second project make with usage of Tkinter.
+# My (if I remember correctly) second project made with usage of Tkinter.
 It is a simple Converter app with tabs for Temperature, Distance, Weight and Time.